 It wasn’t until 2016—the same year that the Bundestag recognised the Armenian genocide as a genocide—that the German government finally also referred to Herero and Nama as a genocide, though the formal recognition of the Herero and Nama genocide by Germany wouldn’t come until 2021.
 And although these genocides were only a decade apart, their perpetrators coincidentally ended up remarkably close in the afterlife.

 Although the Türkischer Friedhof on Columbiadamm was opened in the middle of the nineteenth century, its first resident Ali Aziz Efendi, permanent Ottoman envoy at the Berlin court, received his Islamic burial in Berlin in 1789.
 His grave, along with that of Mehmet Esad Efendi, another envoy who died in 1804, were relocated to the Columbiadamm Türkischer Friedhof when it opened in December 1866.
-Between 1999 and 2004, the Şehitlik Mosque was also built on the site.
-Its pale blue dome, which rests warmly on the horizon when seen from inside the Columbiadamm Friedhof, grows lofty and sublime as you walk closer and feel incomparably small in its presence.
+The Şehitlik Mosque’s pale blue dome, which rests warmly on the horizon when seen from inside the Columbiadamm Friedhof, grows lofty and sublime as you walk closer and feel incomparably small in its presence.

-The Türkischer Friedhof only has space for little over 200 graves, and by the end of the Second World War much of this space was taken up, which is what led to the eventual expansion into the Columbiadamm Friedhof.
-Many of the graves are clustered around the front of the cemetery, all of them perpendicular to the direction of Mecca as the newly green spring grass runs between them.
-Along the right-side path of the Türkischer Friedhof, the archway into Columbiadamm Friedhof offers passage back and forth.
+The Türkischer Friedhof only has space for just over 200 graves, and by the end of the Second World War much of this space was taken up, which is what led to the eventual expansion into the Columbiadamm Friedhof.
+Many of the graves are clustered around the front of the cemetery, all of them perpendicular to the direction of Mecca.
+Along the right-hand side path of the Türkischer Friedhof, the archway into Columbiadamm Friedhof offers passage back and forth.